Phytic acid: Dietary mineral absorption

-Phytic acid has a strong affinity to the dietary trace elements, calcium, iron, and zinc, inhibiting their absorption from the small intestine.
-Phytochemicals such as polyphenols and tannins also influence the binding.
+Phytic acid has a strong affinity to the dietary trace elements such as calcium, iron, and zinc, inhibiting their absorption by the small intestine, so it is considered an antinutrient.
+Other phytochemicals such as tannins similarly bind dietary metals.
 When iron and zinc bind to phytic acid, they form insoluble precipitates and are far less absorbable in the intestines.

-Likewise, absorption of calcium is impaired with the result that diets high in phytates but low in calcium can result in rickets.
+Similarly, absorption of calcium is impaired with the result that diets high in phytates but low in calcium can result in rickets.

-Because phytic acid also can affect the absorption of iron, "dephytinization should be considered as a major strategy to improve iron nutrition during the weaning period".
+Because phytic acid inhibits the absorption of iron, "dephytinization should be considered as a major strategy to improve iron nutrition during the weaning period".
 Dephytinization by exogenous phytase to phytate-containing food is an approach being investigated to improve nutritional health in populations that are vulnerable to mineral deficiency due to their reliance on phytate-laden food staples.
 Crop breeding to increase mineral density (biofortification) or reducing phytate content are under preliminary research.

+Proposed applications

 Fire retarding agent

-Recently, phytic acid, in combination with other chemicals like silicates or other, has been increasingly used to enhance the fire retardancy of various composite materials.
+Phytic acid derivatives have been studied as means to enhance the fire retardancy of composite materials and organic polymers such as PLA.